How it works?

 Ember Climate Data

-Provides country-level carbon intensity data for electricity grids, updated annually.
+Country-level carbon intensity data, updated annually.

 ember-climate.org